tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/brownfield.md

 #### Validating the linked rules were applied to your VM

-Please check the VM Instance View to confirm the status of the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension.
+Check the VM Instance View to confirm the status of the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension.
 The `ComponentStatus/ProxyAgentStatus/succeeded` status would have an `imdsRuleId` & `wireServerRuleId` which should map to the reference ID of the `InVMAccessControlProfile`.

 ```json